 There's no question that you, like Courtney, are the victim of your parents' divorce.
 But remember, you are still responsible for dealing with your pain and healing.

-There’s nothing weak about grieving.
+There's nothing weak about grieving.
 When you express tears of sorrow, share memories, and talk through your feelings, you can start to see hope again.
 Talking about your pain is something you must do.
 You cannot grieve your losses alone.
 You must find someone you can trust, such as a pastor, counselor, therapist, friend, or an adult friend.
-Remember TheHopeLine® is open 24/7 for private one-on-one chat.
+Remember, TheHopeLine is available for private one-on-one chat.

 God wants to use the people in your life to bring you comfort in your times of sorrow.
 You might even consider writing a letter to God, expressing your sadness.
 God knows your heartache and wants to help you.